 any type of skin rash, itching

 shortness of breath (sometimes with tiredness, weakness and reduced ability to exercise),

-which may occur together with swelling of the feet or legs due to fluid build up.
+which may occur together with swelling of the feet or legs due to fluid build up

 The above list includes very serious side effects.
 You may need urgent medical attention

 Tell your doctor or pharmacist if you notice anything else that is making you feel

-Other side effects not listed above may also occur in some people.
+Other side effects not listed above may also occur in some people and there may be

-After taking Cardol
+After taking CARDOL

 Keep medicine in the original container.